Naraspoy/odin-recipes/README.md

-HTML knowledge i have aquired
-basic recipe website!
+HTML knowledge i have aquired and basic recipe website!